 Blythewood Man Sentenced to 25 years, Barnwell Man to More than 3 years, in Federal Prison for Human Trafficking and Drug Offenses

-The case was investigated by agents of the Federal Bureau of Investigation (FBI).
+The case was investigated by the United States Marshals Service.
 Assistant United States Attorney Dean H. Secor of the Charleston office prosecuted the case.

-This case was brought as part of Project Safe Childhood, a nationwide initiative launched by the Justice Department in May 2006 to combat the growing epidemic of child exploitation and abuse.
-Led by U.S. Attorney’s Offices and the Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the Internet, as well as to identify and rescue victims.
-For more information about Project Safe Childhood, please visit www.projectsafechildhood.gov.
+The case was brought as part of Project Safe Childhood, a nationwide initiative designed to protect children from online exploitation and abuse.
+Led by the United States Attorney’s Offices, Project Safe Childhood marshals federal, state and local resources to better locate, apprehend, and prosecute individuals who exploit children via the Internet, as well as identify and rescue victims.
+For more information, please visit www.projectsafechildhood.gov.